PanagiotisPapantonis/Weather_APP/README.md

 Future goals and development :
-1) Displaying the weather of the User's region-Ciry by reading his IP adress.
+1) Displaying the weather of the User's region-City by reading his IP address.

 You can view the website <a href="https://panagiotis-weather-app.netlify.app/"> Here </a>